JFB: Jacobian-Free Backpropagation for Implicit Networks: Proofs

 \begin{lemma} If Assumption \ref{ass: T-contraction} and \ref{ass: smooth-mappings} hold, then $\sJ_\Theta$ in (\ref{eq: Jacobian_def}) exists and

 Additionally, $\sJ_\Theta$ is invertible, and its inverse $\sJ_\Theta^{-1}$ satisfies the coercivity inequality

 \end{lemma} \begin{proof} We proceed in the following manner.
 First we establish the coercivity inequality (\ref{eq: coercivity-J}) (Step 1).
 This is used to show $\sJ_\Theta$ is invertible (Step 2).
 The previous two results are then combined to establish the inequality (\ref{eq: coercivity-J-inverse}) (Step 3).
-All unproven results that are quoted below about operators are standard and may be found in any standard functional analysis text (\eg \cite{kreyszig1978introductory}).
+All unproven results that are quoted below about operators are standard and may be found standard functional analysis texts (\eg \cite{kreyszig1978introductory}).\\

 {\bf Step 1.} To obtain our coercivity inequality, we identify a bound on the operator norm for $\partial T_\Theta/\partial u$.
 Fix any unit vector $v\in\sU$.
 Then, by the definition of differentiation,